Italian East Africa: Administration

+In 1938 Mussolini enacted The Italian Racial Laws (Leggi Razziali), which institutionalized racial discrimination against Italian Jews and African inhabitants of the Italian Empire.
+These laws, and later a policy of pacification by apartheid, enforced segregation and reinforced racial hierarchies in Italy's colonies, further aligning Italian fascism with Nazi ideology.
+Italians and Natives were racially segregated and lived in separate parts of towns.
+Interracial marriage was prohibited and so was having children between those of different races.
+However concubinages did exist.
+Those who were mixed-race could not get Italian citizenship or go to schools meant for Italians.
+Married Italian colonists had to bring their families and those who were unmarried could not employ servants.

 Territory

 When established in 1936, Italian East Africa consisted of the old Italian possessions in the Horn of Africa: Italian Eritrea and Italian Somaliland, combined with the recently conquered Empire of Ethiopia.
-Victor Emmanuel III of Italy consequently adopted the title of "Emperor of Ethiopia", although this was not recognized by any country other than Nazi Germany and Imperial Japan.
 The territory was divided into the six governorates: Eritrea and Somalia, consisting of the respective former colonies, enlarged with territory from Ethiopia.
 The remainder of "Italian Ethiopia" consisted of the Harar, Galla-Sidamo, Amhara, and Addis Abeba Governorates.
 The Addis Abeba Governorate was enlarged into the Scioa Governorate with territory from neighboring Harar, Galla-Sidamo and Amhara in November 1938.

 Italian East Africa was briefly enlarged in 1940, as Italian forces invaded British Somaliland, thereby bringing all Somali territories, aside from the small colony of French Somaliland, under Italian administration.
-However, the enlarged colony was dismembered only a year later, when in the course of the East African campaign the colony was occupied by British forces.
+At its largest extent, The colony occupied territories in British Somaliland, British Kenya, and Anglo-Egyptian Sudan.
+However, it was dismembered only a year later, when in the course of the East African campaign.